 Steamboat Springs Schools

-Beginning with Elementary Schools, children are separated into two separate school districts.
+Beginning with elementary school, children are separated into two separate school districts.
 Helping to maintain small class sizes and promote interactivity with teachers, this allows for strong foundations of education to be fostered at a young age.
-Based on the location of your home, you will either be part of the Strawberry Park or Soda Creek Mountain school districts.
-Both are excellent schools, equal in their ability to nurture and teach young children.
+Based on the location of your home, you will either be part of the Strawberry Park or Soda Creek Mountain school district.
+Both include excellent schools, equal in their ability to nurture and teach young children.

 For the sixth year in a row, Steamboat Springs Middle School was recognized as a John Irwin School of Excellence, receiving an A+ rating and ranking 7th out of 491 middle schools in the state of Colorado based on its students' performance on the Transitional Colorado Assessment Program.
-'With high expectations from staff, students excel academically, socially and emotionally.'
-SSMS is located in Strawberry Park and currently has 520 sixth, seventh, and eighth grade students.
+"With high expectations from staff, students excel academically, socially and emotionally."
+SSMS is located in Strawberry Park and currently has 520 students between 6th-8th grades.

-Steamboat Springs High School - Home to approximately 650 students, Steamboat's public high school is dedicated to academic achievement and community involvement.
-The school's goal with each student is to 'Inspire; Share a passion for exploring meaningful ideas; Promote intellectual agility and life long learning; Maximize individual talents; Foster confidence; Respect diversity in all forms; Provide a safe and trusting environment; and Develop emotional intelligence, social engagement and community involvement.'
+Steamboat Springs High School is home to approximately 650 students, and is dedicated to academic achievement and community involvement.
+The school's goal with each student is to "Inspire; Share a passion for exploring meaningful ideas; Promote intellectual agility and life-long learning; Maximize individual talents; Foster confidence; Respect diversity in all forms; Provide a safe and trusting environment; and Develop emotional intelligence, social engagement and community involvement."

-Steamboat Mountain School (9-12, private) is a co-ed boarding school, well known for their intense college-preparatory classes and helping prepare students for education at a higher level.
+Steamboat Mountain School (9-12, private) is a co-ed boarding school, well-known for their intense college-preparatory classes which help prepare students for education at a higher level.
 Integrating into their academic curriculum with a heavy emphasis on winter sports and an annual foreign travel trip.
 Whiteman students find success in the classroom while enjoying many activities outside of it.
 With notable graduates such as Johnny Spillane and Pep Fujas, future Olympic athletes and X-Games competitors grace the halls and dorms on a regular basis.